bitegarden/bitegarden.github.io/_posts/2023-12-21-report-sonarqube-new-version-2-19_en.md

 ---
 layout: post
-title: 'Report Plugin For SonarQube 2.19'
+title: 'New version!
+Report Plugin For SonarQube 2.19'
 description: The new version includes a new way to generate the reports.

 permalink: report-sonarqube-new-version-2-19